mever-team/FairBench/docs/documentation/dimensions.md

 </pre>

-!!! info
-    FairBench can unpack a wide range of data types as dimension values.
-    These types include lists, arrays, and tensors of popular machine learning frameworks.

 ## Explicit dimensions
-For values that are non-dictionaries, keywords like `men`, `women`, and `nonbinary` are dimension names.
+Keywords like *men*, *women*, and *nonbinary* below, followed by non-dictionary values, declare dimension names.
 Dimension values will usually be lists, numpy arrays or deep learning tensors.
-Provide any number of dimensions with any names.
+Provide any number of dimensions.

 ```python
 import fairbench as fb